runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 -  the ``--offline`` option tells RV-Predict to store the logged execution trace on disk and only run the prediction algorithm after the application terminates.
--  the ``--dir-name <dir>`` option specifies the name of the work directory where RV-Predict creates its log directories.
-For example, if we specify ``--dir-name foo`` then the log directory created by RV-Predict would look like ``/tmp/foo/rv-predictXXX`` on a linux system.
+-  the ``--base-log-dir <dir>`` option specifies the name of the work directory where RV-Predict creates its log directories.
+The default value for this option is the current temporary directory.
 -  the ``--include`` option tells RV-Predict to include the given packages in instrumentation; this option takes precedence over the following ``--exclude`` option.